anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the new use cases.
 The pledge-responder-mode allows delegated bootstrapping using a registrar-agent instead of a direct connection between the pledge and the domain registrar.
-As indicated above, the communication model between registrar-agent and pledge assumes that the pledge acts as server and responds to requests.
+As indicated before, the communication model between registrar-agent and pledge assumes that the pledge acts as server and responds to requests.

 Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept at a minimum to enable reuse of already defined architecture elements and interactions.